Will Ospreay: Transition to heavyweight (2018–2020)

-At King of Pro-Wrestling (2018), Ospreay teamed with Hirooki Goto and Tomohiro Ishii in a winning effort against Suzuki-gun, represented by Minoru Suzuki, Takashi Iizuka and NEVER Openweight Champion Taichi.
-Ospreay pinned Taichi for the win.
-After the match, Ospreay called out Taichi for a NEVER Openweight Championship match and doing so, hinting going to the Heavyweight division.
-The match was made official for Power Struggle (2018), however, it was announced on Twitter that the match had been cancelled due to Ospreay's injury.
+At King of Pro-Wrestling (2018), Ospreay teamed with Hirooki Goto and Tomohiro Ishii in a winning effort against Suzuki-gun, represented by Minoru Suzuki, Takashi Iizuka, and NEVER Openweight Champion Taichi, where Ospreay pinned Taichi for the win.
+After the match, Ospreay called out Taichi for a championship match, which hinted at him going to the Heavyweight division.
+The match was made official for Power Struggle (2018); however, it was announced on Twitter that the match had been cancelled due to Ospreay's injury.
 On the final day of World Tag League, Ospreay returned to New Japan, where he defeated Taichi.
-On the same night, he challenged the new NEVER Openweight Champion, Kota Ibushi, to a championship match at Wrestle Kingdom 13.
+On the same night, he challenged the new NEVER Openweight Champion, Kota Ibushi, to a championship match at Wrestle Kingdom 13 on 4 January.
+At Wrestle Kingdom, Ospreay defeated Ibushi for the title, becoming the first Junior Heavyweight to hold the championship.

-On 4 January, at Wrestle Kingdom 13, Will Ospreay defeated Kota Ibushi to capture the NEVER Openweight Championship.
-He became the first Junior Heavyweight to hold the championship.
-He made his first title defense at RevPro New Year's Resolution, where he defeated Chris Brookes.
-On 22 February, Ospreay successfully retained the title against Dalton Castle at Honor Rising: Japan 2018.
+Ospreay made his first successful title defence at RevPro New Year's Resolution against Chris Brookes, and retained it again successfully against Dalton Castle at Honor Rising: Japan 2018 on 22 February.
 At New Japan's Anniversary Show, he faced IWGP Heavyweight Champion Jay White in a losing effort.

-Despite still being classified as a Junior Heavyweight, Ospreay entered the 2019 New Japan Cup, beating Bad Luck Fale and Lance Archer, before being eliminated by fellow Chaos member Kazuchika Okada.
-It was announced that Ospreay will face ROH Television Champion Jeff Cobb in a Winner takes all match at G1 Supercard.
-At the event, Ospreay lost the match, in the process losing his title to Cobb, who retained his title.
+Despite still being classified as a Junior Heavyweight, Ospreay entered the 2019 New Japan Cup, defeating Bad Luck Fale and Lance Archer before being eliminated by fellow Chaos member Kazuchika Okada.
+It was announced that Ospreay will face ROH Television Champion Jeff Cobb in a winner-takes-all match at G1 Supercard.
+At the event, Ospreay lost the match and his title to Cobb.